shanptom/mdZotero/index.md

 # 📄 Writing Articles in RStudio with Zotero Integration

-What started as a simple way to take notes quickly evolved into a complete writing workflow.

-I first turned to Markdown because it let me combine text and code in one place—no need to jump between apps.
-As my projects grew more complex, I switched to Quarto Markdown, which allowed me to keep clean, readable documentation with embedded code and commentary—without cluttering the page with endless #Comments.
+I started using Markdown as a note-taking tool mainly because it let me combine text and code in one place, without needing to switch between different applications.
+Eventually, I moved on to Quarto Markdown for a cleaner UI.
+It allowed me to write explanatory notes right next to the code, keeping everything clean and readable without the need for cluttered #comments.

-But the real power of Markdown lies in its flexibility: it supports fully reproducible research.
-I can publish my scripts and results as HTML, PDF, or Word files.
-Even better, exporting to MHTML gives me a single, shareable file with interactive plots—perfect for collaboration.
-With version control baked into RStudio’s Git GUI, I can track changes and back up my work effortlessly.

-Managing references used to be the most frustrating part of academic writing—until I discovered Zotero.
-It’s open-source, powerful, and integrates smoothly with RStudio using the Better BibTeX plugin.
-No more copy-pasting citations or dealing with proprietary reference managers.
+One of the things I like most about Markdown is its flexibility—it supports reproducible research.
+I can share both the code and results in different formats like HTML, PDF, or Word.
+For easier sharing, I often save HTML files as MHTML, so I have a single self-contained file with scripts and results in interactive visualizations.
+This makes collaboration much smoother.
+On top of that, RStudio’s built-in Git GUI makes version control and backups easy, which helps maintain the integrity of my projects.

+For reference management, I rely on Zotero.
+It’s a solid open-source tool that avoids the restrictions of proprietary alternatives and handles citations well.
+With plugins like Better BibTeX, it integrates nicely with RStudio, making bibliography management in academic writing much more efficient.

-In this post, I’ll walk you through how to combine Markdown, RStudio, and Zotero to build a writing workflow that’s simple, powerful, and reproducible—from your first sentence to your final bibliography.
+In this post, I’ll go through how to write articles/manuscripts in RStudio using Markdown and manage references with Zotero, all within a workflow that’s clean, efficient, and reproducible.

 ---